 Society of Deaf Awareness

 SODA shall promote the interests of the Deaf community while bringing together those who are interested and those in the community to help each other to better know Christ, to promote assurancess of the Deaf Culture and minister to any needs that arise within the community.

 School of Nursing

-The Nursing Club is an organization led by nursing majors with the goal of uniting both nursing majors and non-nursing majors through social events.
-Members are active in health-care related outreach both on campus and in the surrounding Chattanooga area.
-Events include camping trips, vespers, movie nights, and participation in the Susan G. Komen Race for the Cure.
+To have an organization led by nursing majors with the goal of uniting both nursing majors and non-nursing majors at SAU through social events.
+To become active members on campus and in the community through outreach focused on helping those in need.

 Social Work Club

-The Social Work Club promotes a spirit of community among members of the School of Social Work and encourages activities that will promote spiritual, social, and intellectual development.
+SWC is to promote a spirit of community amoung members of the school of social work and to encourage activities that will promote spiritual, social, and intellectual development among the members.

 The women's collective is a student organization dedicated to women's empowerment, intersectional activism, conscious-raising aud-education within the SAU community.